-- 1. In the FINPLAN results, the operating account has a line called "Retained Earnings".
+- In the FINPLAN results, the operating account has a line called "Retained Earnings".
 What are those? - 2.
 Why is there a foreign exchange loss? - 3.
-In what year does the foreign exchange loss become zero? - 4.
-What is special about the year where the foreign exchange loss become zero?
-Why is it zero from that year onwards?
+In what year does the foreign exchange loss become zero?
+Answer: In 2047. - 4.
+What is special about this year?
+Why is it zero from that year onwards?.